Your Spring Break Is About To Get Even Better With This New Strawberry Lemonade Beer

-Natural Light's "Naturday" Strawberry Lemonade Beers Have Me Ready For Warm Weather
+Natural Light's "Naturdays" Strawberry Lemonade Beers Have Me Ready For Warm Weather

 Before I get into more detail about the beer itself, let's take a look at its can.
 As you can see, it features Natural Light's classic logo on top of a gradient background.
 There's also a decorative flamingo pattern surrounding the logo, which makes it even more perfect for the spring and summer months ahead.